Skip to Content

 Axial tilt oscillation shown against the H/8 obliquity cycle (not the H/13 equinox precession)

-The Inclination Component
+The Inclination Tilt Effect

 PropertyValue